futuredapp/donut/README.md

 If you want to get currently displayed data, call `getData()` method.
 To clear displayed data, call `clear()` method.

 ## Customization
 You can use various view properties to define it's appearance and behavior, either via XML attributes, or at runtime via property access.
 The view uses various properties to let you create a unique style that fits your needs.
-The quickest way to start off is to try the [sample](sample/) app, which contains an interactive playground with buttons and sliders.

 ### XML attributes
 |Name|Description|